Actor Ezra Miller accused of ‘cult-like’ behavior, abuse of indigenous teen

-(WGHP) — The actor who plays The Flash in the DC Extended Universe is facing even more legal trouble, now accused of troubling behavior as courts struggle to serve a protective order issued on behalf of concerned parents.
+(WGHP) — The actor who plays The Flash in the DC Extended Universe is facing even more legal trouble as courts struggle to serve a protective order issued on behalf of concerned parents.

 Ezra Miller, 29, who is nonbinary and uses they/them pronouns, is accused of a litany of abuses by the parents of Tokata Iron Eyes, an 18-year-old from North Dakota.